ome/infrastructure/ci/packages/ice-multi-archive/README.md

-Run `create_ice_multi_zip.sh` to build an archive containing Ice 3.3, 3.4 and 3.5 RPMS for deployment on an OME Centos6 CI node.
+Run `create_ice_multi_zip.sh` to build an archive containing multiple Ice versions for deployment on an OME Centos6 CI node.

 To deploy: